-CHANNEL 2: BRIT This mode appears in CHANNEL 2 only and, as the name implies, was inspired by the great sounding amps of the 50s' & 60s' that were built in Great Britain.
+CHANNEL 2: BRIT This mode appears in CHANNEL 2 only and, as the name implies, was inspired by the great sounding amps of the 50's & 60's that were built in Great Britain.
 These classic amplifiers were basically "upside down Leo circuits" but none the less had a signature sound all their own, due largely to the fact that they were powered by the pentode available to them at the time...the Euro style EL 34.
 This difference, along with minor value differences in the circuit, created a very different sound than the tweed and black face amps born in the United States.

-We have combined all the great qualities of several of these classic circuits to arrive at a sound that is pure tea bag.
-With emphasis on a lower region of Treble and more punch in the low mids, this mode is truly different than the other modes in CHANNELS 1 & 2.
+We have combined all the great qualities of several of these classic circuits to arrive at a sound that is pure teabag.
+With emphasis on a lower region of Treble and more punch in the low mids, this mode is truly different than the other modes in CHANNEL 1 & 2.
 It works extremely well for both chording and single note soloing with its thicker, throatier nature.
 It also lends itself well to clipped sounds, with its less extended top end and wider mid section, producing some of the coolest crunch rhythm sounds around.

-Needless to say, the 50 watt power setting when selected with a set of EL34's was born to serve this mode and when these two parts are used together a level of character is unveiled that is the equivalent opposite to TWEED feeding 2 x 6L6's in 50 watt mode.
-BRIT works very well with EL34 type power tubes so be sure to try using the Real Panel Bias switch and swapping the stock compliment of 6L6's for a set of EL34's to create the ultimate pre/power match in the studio.
-EL34's will most likely compromise the performance of the other modes, making the entire amp brighter and thinner.
-You may want to keep using 6L6 type tubes for most of your live applications.
+Needless to say, the 2 x EL34 power section was born to serve this mode and when these two parts are used together a level of character is unveiled that is the natural equivalent opposite to TWEED feeding the 2 x 6L6 power harness.
+BRIT also works very well with the combination power sections of 2 x 6L6 + 2 x EL34 and 4 x 6L6 + 2 x EL34.
+These two schemes are great if you want the more urgent character of the EL's but need more headroom than they are capable of providing by themselves.
 The choice is yours as to how best to use this very cool and different mode and we feel sure that, no matter how you decide to dedicate your clean channels, you will find the BRIT mode an awesome addition to your bevy of sounds.

-NOTE: BIAS SETTING MUST MATCH TUBES IN USE.
-FAILURE TO DO SO WILL RESULT IN DAMAGE TO YOUR AMPLIFIER.

-CHANNEL 3 & 4: RAW This new Roadster mode is the lowest gain of the three in the two high gain lead channels.
+CHANNEL 3 & 4: RAW This new Road King mode is the lowest gain of the three in the two high gain lead channels.
 Its less saturated nature greatly enhances the already versatile bag of sounds the two original lead channels offered.
-The range of gain available covers an eady versatile bag of sounds the two original lead channels offered.
 The range of gain available covers an extremely wide spectrum and it can be set to double as a formidable alternate clean mode, a low gain purring blues sound and beyond, all the way up to a grinding crunch or searing solo sound.